 - (5) The board of county commissioners shall give notice of the election to be held in the area proposed to be annexed.
-The election must be held in conjunction with a regular or primary election and must be conducted as provided in 7-6-1537 in accordance with [section 6]. - (6) A person is not entitled to vote at an election on the proposed annexation unless the person possesses all of the qualifications required of electors under the general election laws of this state and is a resident of the area proposed to be annexed. - on the question of annexation of the property into the resort area district are in favor of the annexation, the board of county commissioners shall enter into its minutes an order, by resolution, annexing the property into the district and shall cause to be created a map of the district that includes the annexed area.
+The election must be held in conjunction with a regular or primary election and must be conducted as provided in 7-6-1537 on the day established pursuant to [section 4(1)(a)]. - (6) A person is not entitled to vote at an election on the proposed annexation unless the person possesses all of the qualifications required of electors under the general election laws of this state and is a resident of the area proposed to be annexed. - on the question of annexation of the property into the resort area district are in favor of the annexation, the board of county commissioners shall enter into its minutes an order, by resolution, annexing the property into the district and shall cause to be created a map of the district that includes the annexed area.
 Immediately following the adoption of the resolution, the board of county commissioners shall file with the secretary of state and the county clerk and recorder a copy of the resolution and the map.